pwy7fv/DS-4002-Group-Projects/README.md

 Analysis with VADER

 Once the data was cleaned, we applied the VADER Sentiment Analysis tool to evaluate the sentiment of the reviews.
-This provided scores indicating:
+We then added this newly found information as columns to our datasets.
+This new data from VADER consisted of:

+- The percentage of positive sentiments in each review reviews which was named "Positive Score."
+- The percentage of neutral sentiments in each reviews which was named "Neutral Score."
-- The percentage of positive, neutral, and negative sentiment in each review.
+- The percentage of negative sentiments in each review which was named "Negative Score."
-- An overall sentiment percentage determining whether a review was mostly positive, neutral, or negative.
+- An overall sentiment percentage determining whether a review was mostly positive, neutral, or negative, which was named "Overall Percenteange Score."
-As part of our analysis, we generated a bar graph for the third movie in the franchise, displaying the average sentiment scores by year.
+- An overal sentiment lable of positve, neutral , or negative, which was named "Overall Sentiment" As part of our analysis, we generated many visualizations comparing the two different time periods for each movie in the franchise.

 All analysis outputs, including sentiment results and visualizations, can be found in the OUTPUT folder.
 Each file is named according to the corresponding movie.
+So for example the Fast & Furious (2009) and fourth in the franchishe is called FF4.

 --